Leader-board/cbse/statistics/2015/README.md

 Processing this data took a lot of time, not least because I did a good chunk of the work in Excel.

-The results are available here: https://universityofstandrews907-my.sharepoint.com/:f:/g/personal/dm282_st-andrews_ac_uk/Er6jucuWMeJBkTSlYDPst0YBORbwNMVkszrM02MEUIFdyA?e=oLndjA
+The results are available [in the 2015 section of Releases](https://github.com/Leader-board/cbse/releases/tag/2015).

 It includes the files in Excel (.xlsb) format and in IBM SPSS format (raw and statistical results).
 A PDF version of the statistical results is also available, and it's highly recommended that you take a look at that.